LaunchAcademy/factory_bot_book_club/README.md

 end
 ```

-Listed below are some additional resources on using Factory Girl. *Note: These resources will presume you use Rails with ActiveRecord and FactoryGirl.
+Listed below are some additional resources on using Factory Bot. *Note: These resources will presume you use Rails with ActiveRecord and FactoryBot.
 It works the same way as in Sinatra with ActiveRecord.*

 - [Rails Gist](https://gist.github.com/cmkoller/1dcc8815669d02b5a793)
 - [Documentation](http://www.rubydoc.info/gems/factory_girl/file/GETTING_STARTED.md)